XinnyLiuu/StocksWatch/README.md

 * Presentation Layer
 	- Our client is the presentation layer and allows for interactions with the user.
 It communicates with our application layer through `HTTP (GET/POST/PUT/DELETE) methods`.
 Our application layer exposes API endpoints by which the presentation layer can use.

-	- __Example__: User wants to see the Dow 30 companies - Our presentation layer (Angular / React) will send a `GET` request to an endpoint offered by our server (`/api/dow30`).
+	- __Example__: User wants to see the Dow 30 companies - Our presentation layer  (React) will send a `GET` request to an endpoint offered by our server (`/api/dow30`).
 The server will receive the request, query the Alpha Vantage API, parse the data offered by the API, clean the data and return to the presentation layer a JSON object that the presentation layer can plug into a charts library to show to the user.

 * Application Layer
 	- Our server is the application layer.
 This layer processes all HTTP requests sent from our presentation layer.
 It will expose API endpoints that are mapped to a controller to handle the request.
 The controllers perform actions on the database layer whereby updating our model.

-	- __Example__: User wants to delete a stock that they are tracking on our presentation layer (Angular / React).
+	- __Example__: User wants to delete a stock that they are tracking on our presentation layer (React).
 The client will send a `HTTP DELETE request` to an endpoint on our server (`/api/:stock`), where `:stock` is the symbol belonging to the stock the user wants to delete.
 This parameter is hidden from the user.
 The endpoint is mapped to a controller function - `removeStockBySymbol()`, which will query the database with a `DELETE statement` and removes the stock from the `user_stocks` table.

 * Database Layer
 	- Our database layer are code related to the database.
 Classes such as `DB`, `User`, `UserStocks` will be associated to a table in our database.
 The `DB` class will connect to the database and offer methods that peform CRUD actions on a table.
 The `User` class will be an Object representation of user data queried from our database.
 The `User` class will offer getters and setters that can allow our application to maintain the state of the User object.
 Likewise, the `UserStocks` class is an Object representing the list of stocks that the user is tracking.